MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 ## Advantages

-   * If you do not have language appropriate SDKs to access these APIs, Teams Toolkit helps you bootstrap sample code to access these APIs.
+   * If you don't have language appropriate SDKs to access these APIs, Teams Toolkit helps you bootstrap sample code to access these APIs.

 ## Connect to the API